-12. DISCONTINUANCE OF SERVICES
+10. DISCONTINUANCE OF SERVICES

-We may, in our sole discretion and without liability to you, with or without prior notice and at any time, modify or discontinue, temporarily or permanently, any portion of our Services.
+We may, in our sole discretion and free from liability, with or without prior notice and at any time, modify or discontinue, temporarily or permanently, any portion of our Services.

-13. ASSUMPTION OF RISK
+11. ASSUMPTION OF RISK

-14. THIRD-PARTY SERVICES AND CONTENT
+12. THIRD-PARTY SERVICES AND CONTENT